17-43074331-C-G

 PM5

-Other missense variant is known to change same aminoacid residue: Variant chr17-43074331-C-T is described in Lovd as [Pathogenic].
+Other missense variant is known to change same aminoacid residue: Variant chr17-43074331-C-T is described in ClinVar as Pathogenic.
+ClinVar VariationId is 37604.Status of the report is reviewed_by_expert_panel, 3 stars.

 PP5